 Others come to enjoy the contemporary menu in the colonial-inspired dining room with its botanical wallpaper, high ceilings and wicker furniture.
 The expansive drinks list includes plenty of fun cocktails to match.

-Applejack Hospitality (Della Hyde, SoCal) took ownership in 2014.
+Applejack Hospitality (Bopp and Tone, SoCal) took ownership in 2014.
 It chose the name The Butler to pay homage to the former Butlers Restaurant, a famous celebrity hotspot that occupied the same Potts Point site throughout the 1970s and 1980s.
 The site also traded as Italian restaurant Mezzaluna for more than 20 years.

 Under head chef Amber Doig, The Butler has moved away from its former French menu.
 Now, the focus is on Iberian flavours.